Horizontally Scaling for User Volume with Distributed Caching

 In the This System as an ECP Data Server box on the right, enable the ECP service by clicking the Enable link for the service.
 This opens an Edit Service dialog for %Service_ECP; select Service Enabled and click Save to enable the service.
 (If the service is already enabled, as indicated by the presence of a Disable link in the box, go on to the next step.)Note:

-For a detailed explanation of InterSystems services, see the “Services” chapter of the Security Administration Guide.
+For a detailed explanation of InterSystems services, see Services.

 If you want multiple application servers to be able to connect simultaneously to the data server, in the This System as an ECP Data Server box, change the Maximum number of application servers setting to the number of application servers you want to configure, then click Save and restart the instance.
 (If the number of simultaneous application server connections becomes greater than the number you enter for this setting, the data server instance automatically restarts.)